-- (b) Plan Awards; Interpretation; Powers of Committee.
-Subject to the express provisions of this Plan, the Committee shall have the authority: - (i) to determine from among those persons eligible the particular Eligible Employees who will receive any Options; - (ii) to grant Options to Eligible Employees, determine the price at which securities will be offered and the amount of securities to be offered to any of such persons, and determine the other specific terms and conditions of such Options consistent with the express limits of this Plan, and establish the installments (if any) in which such Options shall become exercisable or shall vest, or determine that no delayed exercisability or vesting is required, and establish the events of termination of such Options;
+(b) Plan Awards; Interpretation; Powers of Committee.
+Subject to the

+(i) to determine from among those persons eligible the particular Eligible Employees who will receive any Options;

+(ii) to grant Options to Eligible Employees, determine the price at which securities will be offered and the amount of securities to be offered to any of such persons, and determine the other specific terms and conditions of such Options consistent with the express limits of this Plan, and establish the installments (if any) in which such Options shall become exercisable or shall vest, or determine that no delayed exercisability or vesting is required, and establish the events of termination of such Options; (iii) to approve the forms of Option Agreements (which need not be identical either as to type of award or among Participants);

-- (iii) to approve the forms of Option Agreements (which need not be identical either as to type of award or among Participants); - (iv) to construe and interpret this Plan and any agreements defining the rights and obligations of the Company and Participants who are granted Options under Article 2 of this Plan, further define the terms used in this Plan, and prescribe, amend and rescind rules and regulations relating to the administration of this Plan; - (v) to cancel, modify, or waive the Corporation's rights with respect to, or modify, discontinue, suspend, or terminate any or all outstanding Options held by Eligible Employees, subject to any required consent under Section 4.6; - (vi) to accelerate or extend the exercisability or extend the term of any or all such outstanding Options within the maximum tenyear term of Options under Section 1.6; and - (vii) to make all other determinations and take such other action as contemplated by this Plan or as may be necessary or advisable for the administration of this Plan and the effectuation of its purposes.
+(iv) to construe and interpret this Plan and any agreements defining the rights and obligations of the Company and Participants who are granted Options under Article 2 of this Plan, further define the terms used in this Plan, and prescribe, amend and rescind rules and regulations relating to the administration of this Plan;

+(v) to cancel, modify, or waive the Corporation's rights with respect to, or modify, discontinue, suspend, or terminate any or all outstanding Options held by Eligible Employees, subject to any required consent under Section 4.6;

+(vi) to accelerate or extend the exercisability or extend the term of any or all such outstanding Options within the maximum tenyear term of Options under Section 1.6; and

+(vii) to make all other determinations and take such other action as contemplated by this Plan or as may be necessary or advisable for the administration of this Plan and the effectuation of its purposes.